AbdulSami455/SamSend-EmailMarketingTool-with-aws_python_selenium_html-css/README.md

 Points in this SamSend Project
-1. Email Compose like GMAIL..
+1. Email Compose like Gmail..
+2. Show a list of Email Templates registered in Aws Ses.
+3.